yesnik/symfony-guides/config.md

 ### Envirinment variables

-After Symfony loads `.env`, it looks for another file called `.env.local`.
+After Symfony loads `.env`, it looks for file `.env.local`.
+Variables in this file will override the values in `.env`.

 **Set variable**